shilpa-acog/blog/IT-HOME/Github.md

 * You need to check the mail and when you receive the invitation mail, click on **join@aganitha.**
 * He will add you in the acog repos also.
 And You will receive the mail about ramana added you in a particular team or something.
 * Now you can access our aganitha repos 👍

+> Need Help? 🚀 If you encounter any issues or have any doubts, don't hesitate to ask!
+We're here to help troubleshoot any problems you face.
+Feel free to drop your questions or feedback in the comments section below—we’d love to hear from you! 💬✨